-18. Federal Statistical Reporting Obligations
+16. Federal Statistical Reporting Obligations

-Certain campus officials - those deemed Campus Security Authorities - have a duty to report sexual assault, domestic violence, dating violence and stalking for federal statistical reporting purposes (Clery Act) to GCSOM's Director of Security.
+Campus Security Authorities have a duty to report sexual assault, domestic violence, dating violence and stalking for federal statistical reporting purposes (Clery Act) to GCSOM's director of security.
 All personally identifiable information is kept confidential, but statistical information must be passed along by the campus security authority regarding the type of incident and its general location (on or off-campus, in the surrounding area, but no addresses are given) for publication in the Annual Security Report.
 This report helps to provide the community with a clear picture of the extent and nature of campus crime to ensure greater community safety.
 Campus Security Authorities (who are mandated reporters of crimes) include student/conduct affairs, campus law enforcement, local police, student activities staff, human resources staff, advisors to student organizations and any other official with significant responsibility for learner and campus activities (including the Title IX Coordinators).
-The information to be shared includes the date, the location of the incident (using

-Clery location categories) and the Clery crime category.
+The information to be shared includes the date, the location of the incident (using Clery location categories) and the Clery crime category.
 This reporting protects the identity of the complainant and may be done anonymously.

-19. Federal Timely Warning Reporting Obligations
+17. Federal Timely Warning Reporting Obligations